Faisaul/young-adults-education-employment/README.md

 How do employment and work hours differ between college-enrolled and non-enrolled young adults?

 ## Data
+The raw CPS file is not included in this repository.
+The October 2024 CPS School Enrollment Supplement can be downloaded from the U.S. Census Bureau.

 **Source:** U.S. Census Bureau, October 2024 Current Population Survey (CPS) School Enrollment Supplement